lo-maxwell/react-virtual-garden/blog.md

   * Plants can only be harvested when enough time has passed
   * Added messages to garden to display when plants are placed/harvested

+### Built tooltip component

+  * Plots now show tooltips on hover, displaying the value of the harvested item and how much grow time is remaining

 TODO: